TheOdinProject/curriculum/nodeJS/express/views.md

 npm install prettier-plugin-ejs --save-dev
 ```

-You will also need to add the configuration to your `.prettierrc` file in the root of your project.
+You will also need to add the configuration to a `.prettierrc` file in the root of your project.

 ```json
 {